Schr\"odinger-Feynman quantization and composition of observables in general boundary quantum field theory: Observables

 The other quantization scheme to be compared here is \emph{normal ordered quantization}.
 This was adapted to the GBF in \cite{Oe:obsgbf}.
 It takes a particularly simple form for coherent states.
 Thus, given a region $M$, a function $F:L_{\tilde M}\to\C$ (again with sufficient analyticity properties) we denote the quantization of $F$ by $\rho_M^{\no{F}}:\cH_{\partial M}\to\C$.
 Given $\tau\in L_{\partial M}$ we then have by definition,

-In the special case of an empty region this yields precisely the usual concept of normal ordering.
+In the special case of a slice region this yields precisely the usual concept of normal ordering.
 Also this quantization scheme satisfies the coherent factorization property.
 Moreover, it is immediate to see that for a Weyl observable $F$ we have the ``vacuum expectation value'',

 Unsurprisingly, all three quantization schemes coincide for linear observables.
 Indeed, on coherent states the quantum observable map is in all cases given by the analogue of expression (\ref{eq:qlinobscoh}).
 Thus, in particular, all satisfy the canonical commutation relations for linear observables, (\ref{eq:diracgbf2}).
 For Weyl observables the difference between the schemes is given by a constant, depending only on the observable.
 This follows from the coherent factorization property.
 Moreover, considering a suitable class of observables, both, the Berezin-Toeplitz scheme and the normal ordered scheme are easily seen to satisfy axioms (O1) and (O2a) of Section~\ref{sec:obsgbf} as well as axioms (X1) and (X2a) of Section~\ref{sec:compcor}.
 We shall now consider axioms (O2b) and (X2b) (composition correspondence).
 To this end we fix the observable algebras to consist of linear combinations of Weyl observables.
 More precisely, we shall assume, for each quantization scheme, an adapted version of the axioms of Section~\ref{sec:classlinobs}.